watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 Directory Structure
 -------------------

-Watson has a preferred directory structure for it's applications which can be created automatically by the ``watson-console.py newproject [project name] [app name]`` command.
+Watson has a preferred directory structure for it's applications which can be created automatically by the ``watson-console.py project new [project name] [app name]`` command.

 .. code-block:: bash